Alarmod/MRI_MedicalAnalysis/yolo_8_segment_brain_ischemia_msk/README.md

 - CPU inference is broken in PyTorch 2.4.0 (see https://github.com/ultralytics/ultralytics/issues/15049).
 Use PyTorch 2.4.1 or an [older version](https://pytorch.org/get-started/previous-versions/), such as PyTorch 2.3.1.

 - It is recommended to train and test already trained neural networks on GPU, primarily because Ultralytics works slowly on CPU.
-If there is no graphics accelerator, you need to install the CPU build of PyTorch, otherwise You may encounter a BEX64 exception on the nvdxgdmal64.dll_unloaded event.
+If there is no graphics accelerator, You need to install the CPU build of PyTorch, otherwise You may encounter a BEX64 exception on the nvdxgdmal64.dll_unloaded event.
 An erroneously installed version of PyTorch can be removed using the command _pip3 uninstall torch torchvision torchaudio_.

 b) Ultralytics ==8.0.205 or (>8.1.5 and <8.2.43):